 What should I hang on the walls?

 Let your personality shine in your accent choices.
 Consider framed or canvas wall art that can easily be changed out seasonally.
 A sunny canvas floral looks inviting in the springtime, while you can change it out for a charming holiday scene in the winter.
-A wall mirror adds a reflective quality and gives everyone a place to do a last minute lipstick check before they head out the door.
-Be sure to read our tips on how to hang foyer wall decor.
+A wall mirror adds a reflective quality and gives everyone a place to do a last-minute lipstick check before they head out the door.
+Be sure to read our tips on how to hang wall decor.

 Where do I put coats when I don’t have a coat closet?